robinrob/rsmithio/_posts/2018-02-16-deciding-what-to-learn-next.md

 of being able to choose the right tool or language to use, to write software that is structured nicely, and to make useable applications.
 I think these are the real differentiators between developers, are the most valuable to aspire to and take the most time to learn in the first place.
 A word of warning: this approach does tend to make you most-suited to hipster startup environments.
- Bigger businesses may want to hire the 10-year Java guy over you.

 Therefore for me the natural conclusion is to spend good time at every level of the 'knowledge stack', on an on-going basis (always stay humble and open to new ideas and knowledge), but to prioritise towards the fundamentals, and a great way